 Her work is available in our store through January 16, 2015, and you can also order custom work online.

 We asked her a few questions her about her creative process:

-“If you work hard enough at something, it’s bound to happen” (Advice I was given by my mentor Dale Huffman, which helped get me where I am today)
+NA: “If you work hard enough at something, it’s bound to happen.”
+This is advice I was given by my mentor Dale Huffman, which helped get me where I am today.